open-mmlab/mmdeploy/docs/en/04-supported-codebases/mmagic.md

 ## Convert model

-You can use [tools/deploy.py](https://github.com/open-mmlab/mmdeploy/tree/main/tools/deploy.py) to convert mmedit models to the specified backend models.
+You can use [tools/deploy.py](https://github.com/open-mmlab/mmdeploy/tree/main/tools/deploy.py) to convert mmagic models to the specified backend models.
 Its detailed usage can be learned from [here](https://github.com/open-mmlab/mmdeploy/tree/main/docs/en/02-how-to-run/convert_model.md#usage).

 When using `tools/deploy.py`, it is crucial to specify the correct deployment config.
-We've already provided builtin deployment config [files](https://github.com/open-mmlab/mmdeploy/tree/main/configs/mmedit) of all supported backends for mmedit, under which the config file path follows the pattern:
+We've already provided builtin deployment config [files](https://github.com/open-mmlab/mmdeploy/tree/main/configs/mmagic) of all supported backends for mmagic, under which the config file path follows the pattern:

 ```
 {task}/{task}_{backend}-{precision}_{static | dynamic}_{shape}.py
 ```

-- **{task}:** task in mmedit.
+- **{task}:** task in mmagic.

-  MMDeploy supports models of one task in mmedit, i.e., `super resolution`.
+  MMDeploy supports models of one task in mmagic, i.e., `super resolution`.
 Please refer to chapter [supported models](#supported-models) for task-model organization.

   **DO REMEMBER TO USE** the corresponding deployment config file when trying to convert models of different tasks.